maximalisimus/aif-master/README.md

 This installer **does not need** either **XORG**, nor a working environment ( **Desktop environment** ), nor a display manager ( **Display Manager** ).
 This script works completely in console mode.

-It is enough only to have an Internet connection and 2 packages **dialog** and **ncurses**.
+The following list of packages is required for the script to work:

+* arch-install-scripts
+* dialog
+* ncurses
+* lib32-ncurses
+* parted
+* util-linux
+* gptfdisk
+* pacman-contrib
+* python (2 или 3)
+* wget
+* curl

 You can use this installation wizard for a variety of modes of using the ArchLinux system.